10 Unique Art Show Display Ideas

 Whether you’re selling paintings, jewelry, or handmade goods, we’ve come up with 10 unique art show display ideas and unique venue ideas to help you out.
 From layout and setup to signage and branding, use these ideas to attract more customers and make more sales

 If you’re planning a solo pop-up show or putting together an art fair, choosing the right venue can make all the difference.
 Find the perfect location for your art show display by browsing local venues on Peerspace.
 Choose a traditional art gallery — such as this urban gallery in Hollywood, CA, with plain white walls and an open floor plan — or find something a little more unconventional.

-Why not host your art show at a bright and airy event space, a massive artist warehouse, or a pop-up storefront with street-facing windows?
-Whichever option you choose, you can ask your local host or the Peerspace Concierge service to recommend a local vendor for any A/V gear, furniture rentals, and food and beverage services you need!
+As you can see, there are many gorgeous and inviting spaces available on Peerspace that can make your guests feel welcomed while highlighting your display.
+Whichever option you choose, you can consult your local Peerspace venue host to recommend a local vendor for any A/V gear, furniture rentals, and food and beverage services you need!

 3. Design a themed backdrop

 Once you’ve settled on a venue and layout, now it’s time to refine your branding for your vendor booth.
 Ideally, your booth should match the color scheme, style, and visual aesthetic of your art.

 For example, if you’re a wedding or portrait photographer, stick with a plain white color palette.
 Speaking of “palettes,” Joy Lin Photography used wooden pallets as the backdrop for her booth at the Chicago Bridal Show.
 She also used a chalkboard, clothespins, and large metal buckets to create a rustic, farmhouse-style aesthetic that perfectly complements her work.